-See Leadership and service management for information on reporting to the Regulatory Authority, including physical and sexual abuse.
+See Governance and leadership for information on reporting to the Regulatory Authority, including physical and sexual abuse.

 2.5 INCIDENTS, INJURY, TRAUMA AND ILLNESS

 Policies and procedures

 The service's incident, injury, trauma and illness policies and procedures must include procedures to be followed by nominated supervisors, staff members and volunteers at the service in the event that a child is injured, becomes ill, or suffers a trauma.